 For other dig and study opportunities, check out the Archaeological Fieldwork Opportunities Bulletin (AFOB) and Archaeological Projects in the Near East and Egypt.
 You should also check out information at the International Programs Office (IPO) located in Mackintosh-Corry Hall, or by arranging an appointment to speak with our Undergraduate Chair.

 Many of our Classics courses provide an excellent foundation for, or complement studies in, other subject areas.
 Our under‐graduates have gone on to a variety of occupations and have been accepted in graduate programs nationally and internationally.

 Some of our Classics grads work in the following professions:

 Graduate students studying Classics at Queen's become part of our legacy of being one of the first departments in the University's long and rich history; Classics at Queen's has been in existence since 1842.
-We invite you to share in our tradition of over 170 continuous years of instruction in Greek and Latin, and to deepen your passion for the ancient world.
+We invite you to share in our tradition of 175 continuous years of instruction in Greek and Latin, and to deepen your passion for the ancient world.
 Because our graduate program is small, we are able to provide our students with individual attention and support.
 As a result, our students consistently win both internal and external awards and fellowships.
-Our faculty members have expertise in Greek and Roman archaeology, history, language and literature, so your research opportunities are vast and varied.
+Our faculty members have expertise in Greek and Roman archaeology, history, science, language and literature, so your research opportunities are vast and varied.
 You will also have opportunities to get hands-on archaeological experience by taking part in faculty-supervised digs around the Mediterranean world.
 More information about Graduate Studies in Classics can be found in the School of Graduate Studies Academic Calendar, or by contacting our Graduate Coordinator.